towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 -----------------------------------------------
 Shin Red patches should be applied to a USA Pokemon Red rom.
 Shin Blue and Shin Green patches should be applied to a USA Pokemon Blue rom.
+Use FLIPS to apply the BPS patches (https://www.romhacking.net/utilities/1040/).

 #Updating an Old Save File